lengauermario/MusicVote/Youtube-Server-Prototyp/README.md

 in an specified folder.
 The only problem is that this mp3 file does not have any mp3-tags which means we do not receive any meta data about it.

 ### Request Videos
 For a simple Youtube request, you have to send a GET request to http://localhost:8085/youtubesearch/api/video?queryTerm={YOUR_QUERY}.
 Your query has to be html-path encoded, because blanks, spaces etc. cant be send to the server.

+For downloading a specific video, send a GET request to http://localhost:8085/youtubesearch/api/video/dl?id={YOUR_ID}.

 ### Problems
 Unfortunatly it is not possible to request the music-title and artist meta data, because there is no interface in the Youtube-API which returns this data.
 It is also described [here](https://stackoverflow.com/questions/12448523/get-the-artist-and-song-title-from-youtube-video-by-api).

 ### Creator
 Leon Kuchinka